Rules for licensed security businesses

 Uniforms

-You can't issue badges to security workers.
+You cannot issue badges to security workers.

 • Armoured car guards must wear uniforms

-• Private investigators can't wear uniforms
+• Private investigators cannot wear uniforms

 Vehicles